Settings Reference¶

 Important

-, a user’s group membership in Django will be reset to match this claim’s value.
+If not set to None, a user’s group membership in Django will be reset to match this claim’s value.

 If there’s no value in the access token, the user will be removed from all groups.